nano-devs/Musicfy-Bot/README.md

 ## What makes Musicfy different ?
 Please try our song **recommendation** command! ^^

-You just need to play a song and use `recommend` command and Musicfy will search for the best recommendation song for you & add them to the queue. <3
+You just need to play a song and use `m$recommend` command and Musicfy will search for the best recommendation song for you & add them to the queue. <3

 Recommendation command is limited by quota due to limited resources.
 Sorry,, we will upgrade the server later in the future :(